shrideio/shoebox/src/registry/README.md

       $ sudo docker-compose up -d
       ```

-    > The `.env` file in the `/src/registry` directory contains environment variable values for the containers, review and modify if necessary.

-    > The registry user name and password can be found the in the `secrets.ini` file at `$DEV_ROOT/registry`.

     Run `sudo docker ps` to verify if `registry` and `registry-ui` containers are up and running.
 Proceed if no error is detected, otherwise run `sudo docker logs [container name]` to check the logs for troubleshooting.

+        The registry user name and password can be found the in the `secrets.ini`

-2. Browse to **registry**.yourdomain.com and login using the user name password given in the `secrets.ini` file mentioned above.
+2. Browse to **registry**.yourdomain.com and login using the username and password given in the `secrets.ini` file at `$SHOEBOX_ROOT/registry`.
 Proceeded if login succeeds, otherwise check the logs for troubleshooting.

+3. <a id="docker-registry-username-and-password"></a> Create a secret entry for storing the Docker registry username and password in Vault.

-> The following step requires Vault to be set up and running.
-If not, follow the [Vault setup instruction](/src/vault/README.md) and continue after.
+    > This step requires Vault to be set up and running, if not, follow the [Vault setup instruction](/src/vault/README.md) and continue after.

-3. <a id="docker-registry-username-and-password"></a> Create a secret entry for storing the Docker registry username and password.
-Set _Path for this secret_ to `ci.docker` and create the following key/value pairs `docker_username`/`[docker-username-from-secrets-ini`] and `docker_password`/`[docker-password-from-secrets-ini]` replacing the placeholders with matching values from _secrets.ini_.
+    Create the `ci.docker` secret with the following key/value pairs `registry_username`/`@REGISTRY_USERNAME` and `registry_password`/`@REGISTRY_PASSWORD`.
+Use the `REGISTRY_USERNAME` and `REGISTRY_PASSWORD` values from the secrets file mentioned above to replace the placeholders.
 Follow the instruction for adding new secrets as described [here](/src/vault/README.md#create-a-secret).